|Giant abalone shell sinks on the grounds of Puri Bagus Lovina.|

-Sure, there are those of you out there that love your work feeling no angst returning from a trip.
+Of course, there are those of you who love your work and feel no anguish at the return of a journey.
 For the rest of us, it was only after several hours back into the groove that we could finally relax accepting our 40, 50 hours or more of the weekly “rat race.”

 |Small lily pond.|

-The pace of life at that time almost escapes me now after all these years free of such responsibilities and constraints.
+The rhythm of life in this period escapes me almost now after all these years free of such responsibilities and constraints.
 Returning from the resort yesterday we experienced none of the above frustrations.

 |The infinity edge of the pool at Puri Bagus Lovina.|

-We loaded the laundry basket with our dirty clothes which the two Ketuts will do on Monday.
-Our dinner was prepared and ready for us once we unpacked and changed back into our swimsuits.
-There was no snail mail, messages we hadn’t already handled, no need to grocery shop or refill the tank with fuel.
+We loaded the laundry hamper with our dirty clothes that the two Ketuts will make on Monday.
+Our dinner was prepped and ready for us once we unpacked and changed into our bathing suits.
+There was no snail mail, messages we had not already processed, no need to go grocery shopping or fill the tank with fuel.

 |Boat and tower in the bay.
 Gede, the resort manager at Puri Bagus Lovina suggested patrons don’t go into the ocean due to poisonous coral.|